-- an ancident, injury, trauma and illness record;
+- an accident, injury, trauma and illness record

 - a record of visitors to the residence or approved venue.

-You must take reasonable steps to ensure the accuracy of these documents and ensure that they are made available to a parent of the child on request taking into consideration any court order in relation to the release of information concerning the child to the parent.
+You must take reasonable steps to ensure the accuracy of these documents and ensure that they are made available to a parent of the child on request taking into consideration any court order about the release of information concerning the child to the parent.

 When ceasing to be engaged by or registered with your approved provider you must provide all the documents referred to in the list above to your approved provider.